ServiceNation

 ServiceNation was a campaign of Be The Change, Inc., a 501(c)(3) organization based in Boston, Massachusetts.
-Its mission is to rekindle an ethic of civic responsibility in America through universal national service.
+Its mission was to rekindle an ethic of civic responsibility in America through universal national service.
 ServiceNation's goal was to expand opportunities for Americans to spend a year in non-military national service such as AmeriCorps.
 National service programs like Americorps pay a living stipend and reward volunteers who have completed service with a monetary education award.

-In January 2016, ServiceNation merged with the Franklin Project at the Aspen Institute and the Service Year Exchange (which was incubated at the National Conference on Citizenship) to form Service Year Alliance.
+In January 2016, ServiceNation merged with the Franklin Project at the Aspen Institute and the Service Year Exchange (which was incubated at the National Conference on Citizenship) to form the Service Year Alliance.

 History

 ServiceNation was founded as a campaign of Be The Change, Inc. Be The Change creates national issue-based campaigns that work to solve society's greatest challenges and change the world.
 It has two main campaigns: ServiceNation and Opportunity Nation.
 Both are driven by broad cross-partisan coalitions that inspire culture change and accelerate public policy development to bring about positive changes in our society.